 The first group (the masses or shúdras) displays the characteristics of the undeveloped human mind dominated by the material and social environment and by basic instincts.
-The shúdra mind lacks vibrancy due to its preoccupation with materiality.
+The shúdra mind lacks vibrancy due to its preoccupation with material things.
 There is little original expression of higher ideals or culture.
 Of course, the shu'dra mind of the modern era is obviously more developed than the shúdra mentality of the dark ages, or of the prehistoric era.
-Hence, the varn'as are relative categories.
 Basically the shúdras are those who have few aspirations and little mental dynamism.
-They live according to the pressures of material conditions and the dominant trends of the collective psychology.
+They live according to the pressures of material conditions and the dominant trends of the collective psychology, and are therefore also defined as a laborer or slave mindset - slave of material circumstances.
 Shúdra psychology is essentially the mass psychology.
 It requires the guidance and inspiration of those with more developed minds who actually define the direction and momentum of the collective psychology.
-On the individual level, every mind possesses a mixture of and the potential for all the four varn as - though one psychology tends to be dominant.
+On the individual level, every mind possesses a mixture of and the potential for all the four varn'as - though one psychology tends to be dominant.